EwenCheung/Agentic-AI-Kakak-Agent/README.md

 ## 🎯 Target Customers

-Kakak Agent is designed to serve two main groups:
+SuperConfig is designed to serve two main groups:

 ### 1. Businesses (Our Direct Customers)
-We provide Kakak Agent as a powerful, easy-to-deploy AI assistant platform for businesses of all sizes—especially SMEs, startups, and service providers who want to automate customer support, streamline operations, and deliver 24/7 personalized service without technical hassle.
+We provide SuperConfig as a powerful, easy-to-deploy AI assistant platform for businesses of all sizes—especially SMEs, startups, and service providers who want to automate customer support, streamline operations, and deliver 24/7 personalized service without technical hassle.
 Businesses can quickly set up their own branded AI agent, integrate it with their existing channels (like Telegram), and manage everything from a user-friendly dashboard.

 ### 2. End Users (Business Customers)
-These are the customers and clients who interact with the business through Kakak Agent—whether they’re booking appointments, asking questions, or seeking support.
-Kakak Agent ensures every end user receives fast, intelligent, and personalized responses, creating a seamless and satisfying customer experience for the business’s audience.
+These are the customers and clients who interact with the business through SuperConfig—whether they’re booking appointments, asking questions, or seeking support.
+SuperConfig ensures every end user receives fast, intelligent, and personalized responses, creating a seamless and satisfying customer experience for the business’s audience.

 ---

 ## 💡 Solution Overview

-**Kakak Agent** is an innovative, multi-agent AI customer support platform designed to empower every business with their own personalized AI assistant—set up in just a few clicks.
-Built for simplicity and power, Kakak Agent enables anyone, regardless of technical background, to launch a fully customized support agent that understands your company’s knowledge, manages appointments, handles tickets, and communicates naturally with customers across multiple channels like Telegram.
-With seamless integration, persistent memory, and advanced language capabilities, Kakak Agent transforms customer service into a 24/7, intelligent, and brand-aligned experience—making world-class support accessible to everyone.
+**SuperConfig** is an innovative, multi-agent AI customer support platform designed to empower every business with their own personalized AI assistant—set up in just a few clicks.
+Built for simplicity and power, SuperConfig enables anyone, regardless of technical background, to launch a fully customized support agent that understands your company’s knowledge, manages appointments, handles tickets, and communicates naturally with customers across multiple channels like Telegram.
+With seamless integration, persistent memory, and advanced language capabilities, SuperConfig transforms customer service into a 24/7, intelligent, and brand-aligned experience—making world-class support accessible to everyone.

 ### Key Capabilities:
 🤖 **Multi-Agent Intelligence** - Specialized agents for scheduling, ticketing, web search, and business insights